Skip to main contentSkip to navigationSkip to search

 Risk management and governance

-The Group’s Tax Function comprises appropriately qualified and experienced individuals who are central to its Board-led tax governance.
-The risk register is reviewed regularly with Directors and Senior Accounting Officers in furtherance of their oversight of tax accounting arrangements, tax affairs and tax risks.
-Any significant matters are reported through the Audit Committee or directly to the Board.
+The tax risks are reviewed regularly with Directors and Senior Accounting Officers in furtherance of their oversight of tax accounting arrangements, tax affairs and tax risks.
+Any significant matters are reported through the relevant Audit Committee or directly to the Board.

 Attitude towards tax planning

 The Group expects to apply the correct tax rules and regulations to all its commercial transactions and does not undertake transactions which are solely tax-driven with no commercial purpose.
+When entering into commercial transactions, the Group seeks to take advantage of available tax incentives, reliefs and exemptions in line with, and in the spirit of, tax legislation.

 Advice is sought from external advisers to support in-house tax functions in evaluating tax risks in complex situations and in pursuance of best practice.